ash-dodek/SpotiCLI/README.md

-# 🎧 SpotiCLI, a CLI Music Player
+# 🎧 SpotiCLI, a CLI based Music Player

 Are you a coding geek are tired of constantly switching between spotify and your terminal to change songs?
 Say no more!